 Endowments draw funds monthly from earnings generated by the invested principal of a gift, thus providing a continuing source of financial support to the college.
 The interest earned on an endowment can be directed to the purpose you choose to support, such as a scholarship, graduate fellowship, chair or professorship, program, or other specific purpose.

-The BEST Team and the University of Colorado contact engineering alumni each year through letters and phone calls from students to solicit annual gifts to the college.
+The advancement team and the University of Colorado contact engineering alumni each year through letters and phone calls from students to solicit annual gifts to the college.
 These students can share news about the college and answer your questions as well.
 If you choose to make a gift, you may designate it for a specific purpose or contribute to the Dean’s Fund for Excellence, which gives the college’s leadership the flexibility to deploy resources where they are needed most.

 Individuals who donate $1,000 or more each year to the college's Dean's Fund are invited to become members of the Dean’s Club.
 This elite membership recognizes donors with a variety of VIP benefits.
 Contributions to the Dean's Fund give the college’s leadership the flexibility to deploy resources where they are needed most, such as offering competitive financial packages to students, providing support for faculty teaching and research, and advancing technology available in classrooms and laboratories.

 Current gifts can be made as part of multi-year pledges and through automatic/scheduled withdrawals from your account.
 These methods give donors the option of making payments toward a larger gift over a period of up to five years.

 Many people choose to make a gift to the college with assets other than cash.
 We are happy to accept gifts of stocks, bonds, mutual funds, or other assets.